fredgibbs/cedar/docs/guides/terminal.md

-How can I get unit enrollment totals across the College?
+### How can I get unit enrollment totals across a college?

-Use the aggregate flag!

-Rscript cedar.R -f enrl --college AS -a college-dept
+`Rscript cedar.R -f enrl --college AS --group_cols DEPT`